-All of our rooms have en suite facilities, beautiful views and easy wheelchair access to the grounds.
+All of our Inpatient Unit rooms have en suite facilities, beautiful views and easy wheelchair access to the grounds.

 Planning a stay

 All our patients, their families and carers are involved in planning and choosing their most appropriate care and treatment when staying at the Inpatient Unit.
 Information about our patients is confidential and used only for the purpose for which it was given.
 With a patient’s consent, our team will share this information internally to provide the best care and support, both before and after a patients stay.

 What to pack for a stay on the Unit

 We want patients to feel comfortable and relaxed during their stay with us.
 Below is a brief packing list to help prepare.

 - Day and night clothes, shoes and slippers